MestoloPomello/spherical-video-player/README.md

 ---

 # Instructions

+### Resources
-- **Resources**: for size reasons, the used video and audios aren't part of the repository.
+For size reasons, the used video and audios aren't part of the repository.
 Download them from this [Drive folder](https://drive.google.com/drive/folders/1tNWFZLX-UxAmRP5MhseNhcDPRBL5kpvW?usp=sharing) and put the content in `/resources/`.

+### Test
+Move to the root directory of the project and run `npx vite`.
+The test website will be available on `http://localhost:3000/`.

 ---